All Collections

 • For example, over 38 hours in a week.
 For further details on how to set up the overtime averaging period in your account please see Overtime Averaging.

-• 10+ Hours worked in a day;
+• 10+ hours worked in a day;

-For details on how to manage a Part Time employee's regular pattern of work and recording variations to the pattern please see here.
+For details on how to manage a Part Time employee's agreed regular pattern of work and recording variations to the pattern please see here.

 Casual Employees